Skip to content

 The Criminal Code provides several methods of commission with different gravity.
 The basic coercion of Art.
 172.1 covers most cases: preventing or compelling with violence.
 The minor coercion of Art.
 172.3 sanctions acts of lesser entity.
 Particularly relevant is the real estate harassment of Art.
 172.1 third paragraph, introduced by LO 5/2010 to punish those who carry out hostile acts against legitimate tenants to force them to leave the dwelling (utility cuts, unnecessary annoying works, repeated vexations).
 Forced marriage (Art.
 172 bis) and stalking (Art.
 172 ter), added in the 2015 reform, constitute specific types with autonomous penalties.
 Coercion within an intimate partner relationship is subsumed under the aggravated regime of gender violence (Art.
 172.2) where its requirements are met.

 Penalties vary substantially.
 Basic coercion carries 6 months to 3 years' prison or 12 to 24 months' fine; when committed to prevent the legitimate exercise of a fundamental right, the penalty is imposed in its upper half.
 Real estate harassment adds a 6 to 24 months' fine.
 Forced marriage punishes with 6 months to 3.5 years' prison or 12 to 24 months' fine.
 Stalking, 3 months to 2 years' prison or fine.
-Coercion aggravated by gender violence imposes 6 months to 1 year prison, community service, weapon prohibition and special disqualification from parental authority.
+Coercion aggravated by gender violence (Art.
+172.2) imposes 6 months to 1 year prison or 31 to 80 days' community service, and in all cases prohibition from possessing or carrying weapons for 1 year and 1 day to 3 years; special disqualification from parental authority is imposed only when the judge considers it appropriate to the interest of the minor or person with disability.
 Minor coercion under Art.
 172.3 is sanctioned only with 1 to 3 months' fine.

 Technical defense in coercion rests on four axes consistently confirmed by case-law.
 The first is the absence of typical violence: where the conduct lacks physical force, serious intimidation or effective vis in rebus, it falls outside the type.
 Repeated calling, persistent requesting or expressing unpleasant opinions does not amount to coercion.
 The second axis is the legitimacy of the act: exercising one's own right (recovering possession after eviction, exercising parental authority) is not coercion even if it causes discomfort.
 The third is the state of necessity or conflict of rights: where the subject acts to preserve a higher legal interest, Art.
 20.5 CP excludes unlawfulness.
 And the fourth is requalification to minor coercion or, where appropriate, to civil or administrative infraction, when the conduct lacks the entity required for the serious type.